Data Centers in Nancy

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 10, as of September 2025.
-The market is served by a mix of national incumbents and regional fiber providers, ensuring competitive transport options.
-While the provider count is smaller than in Paris, the available infrastructure is sufficient for resilient multi-homing.
+The market provides a reliable mix of national fiber incumbents and regional specialized providers.
+While less dense than a primary tier–one hub, the infrastructure supports resilient multi–homed configurations for enterprise workloads.

-Direct Cloud On-Ramps: 0, as of September 2025.
-No hyperscale on-ramps are physically located in Nancy.
-Direct connectivity to AWS, Google Cloud (GCP), or Microsoft Azure is typically established via private transport or wavelengths to the primary cloud hubs in Paris.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions, as of September 2025.
+No hyperscale on–ramps are physically located in the city.
+Direct connectivity to AWS, Google Cloud (GCP), or Microsoft Azure is typically managed via private transport or wavelengths to the primary cloud regions in Paris.

-Internet Exchange Points (IXPs): Most peering occurs via national exchanges like France-IX in Paris or regional handoffs in nearby Strasbourg, as of September 2025.
-This allows local traffic to stay within the regional fabric without unnecessary hairpinning through distant hubs.
+Internet Exchange Points (IXPs): Peering is largely handled through national exchanges like France–IX in Paris or regional handoffs in Strasbourg, as of September 2025.
+This ensures local traffic stays within the regional fabric to maintain performance.

-Bare Metal: Localized bare metal services are available through providers like OVHcloud or IONOS, as of September 2025.
-These options provide a reliable middle ground between virtualized cloud and traditional colocation for performance-sensitive applications.
+Bare Metal: Local bare metal options are available through providers like OVHcloud or IONOS, as of September 2025.
+These services offer a bridge between standard colocation and public cloud for performance–heavy applications.

 Power Analysis

 Average Cost Of Power: €0.21/kWh, as of September 2025.
-France maintains one of the most stable power costs in Western Europe due to its heavy reliance on nuclear energy and an expanding renewable sector.
-This pricing helps keep operational overhead predictable for mid-scale deployments compared to volatile fossil-fuel markets.
+France provides some of the most predictable power pricing in Western Europe due to its nuclear baseload.
+This helps keep operational expenses steady compared to markets more dependent on gas.

-Power Grid Reliability: The local grid is well-engineered with redundant paths and multi-substation support common in French industrial zones.
-This infrastructure provides a stable foundation for high-uptime environments without the instability seen in less developed regional markets.
+Power Grid Reliability: The local grid is well–engineered with multi–substation support and redundant paths common in French industrial zones.
+This infrastructure provides a sturdy foundation for uptime–critical environments.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Nancy are strategically positioned near the Technopôle Nancy-Brabois, home to hundreds of technology companies and research laboratories.
-This proximity minimizes latency for data-heavy research and engineering firms requiring immediate access to their compute stacks.
+Proximity To Key Business Districts: Data centers are located near the Technopôle Nancy–Brabois, which houses hundreds of tech firms and research labs.
+This proximity is vital for engineering and scientific firms requiring immediate access to their compute stacks.

-Regional Market Reach: Nancy is a gateway to the broader Grand Est region and provides a functional bridge to the Benelux markets.
-It is an ideal site for disaster recovery for Paris-based firms or primary edge hosting for companies serving the French-German border.
+Regional Market Reach: Nancy serves as a functional bridge to the Benelux and German markets.
+It is a strong choice for disaster recovery for Paris–based firms or edge hosting for companies serving the French–German border.

-Tax Advantage For Data Centers: Financial support from the European Investment Bank (EIB) has previously been utilized to fund specific infrastructure expansions in the region.
-This institutional backing improves the quality of local facilities and lowers the barrier for providers to maintain modern, efficient hardware.
+Tax Advantage For Data Centers: Financial support from the European Investment Bank has previously funded infrastructure expansions in the region.
+This institutional backing helps lower the barrier for providers to maintain modern facilities.

 Natural Disaster Risk

-Nancy is a very safe harbor for infrastructure, with a risk score of Low (2.7/10) as of September 2025.
-The environment is stable, though specific localized risks should be managed through site selection and facility design.
+Nancy is a safe harbor for infrastructure, with a risk score of Low (2.7/10) as of September 2025.
+The environment is stable, and localized risks are manageable through smart site selection and facility design.

-- River Flood (7.5): The primary natural concern for the area; proper site elevation is essential for long-term protection.
+- River Flood (7.5): The main natural concern; selecting elevated sites is essential for long–term protection.

-- Earthquake (2.8): Seismic activity is present but generally minor and well within standard building code tolerances.
+- Earthquake (2.8): Seismic activity is present but minor and fits within standard building codes.

-- Epidemic (2.4): Regional health risks are tracked but rarely impact data center uptime or personnel availability.
+- Epidemic (2.4): Regional health risks are tracked but rarely impact data center uptime.

-- Drought (1.6): A minor risk with limited direct impact on modern cooling systems or power generation.
+- Drought (1.6): A minor risk with limited impact on cooling or power generation.

-Other natural hazards are considered minor or not applicable to this geography.
-As Nancy is an inland metro, coastal hazards do not materially affect local operations.
+Other hazards are minor or not listed.
+As an inland metro, coastal hazards are not material to local operations.